 - $95 annual fee

-The IHG Rewards Club Premier Credit Card Used to offer one of the best free nights available.
+The IHG Rewards Club Premier Credit Card (full card review here) used to offer one of the best free nights available.
 That’s because it could be used on even the highest category of properties.
 However, now this free night has been capped at hotels going for 40,000 points or less.

 The credit card also comes with the following features: